-Step-by-Step Travel Guide to SUBIC
+2024 SUBIC Step-by-Step Travel Guide

-Apart from being an economic zone, one of Subic’s biggest resources is the tourism industry.
+Apart from being an economic zone, one of Subic’s biggest income resources is the tourism industry.
 The attractions in the zone include theme parks, diving spots (wreck diving), extreme water sports, sailing, and adventure parks.
 It also has guided treks and jungle survival tours that help promote ecotourism.
-Tourists also come to Subic to visit outlet shops and duty-free shopping centers where you can find great deals.
+Tourists also come to Subic to visit outlet shops and duty-free shopping centers where they can find great deals.

 Best Area to Stay